Design Patent Process and Cost: How to Protect the Appearance of Your Products

 When reviewing a rough draft of design drawings, pay particular attention to any special features that may be missing or requiring edits.

-What is the design written specification?
+What is the written specification?

 The written specification of a US design patent application should identify the inventors, specify the view of each figure and include a single claim.
 Any special statements (e.g., broken lines) should also be included.
 Applicants should pay particular attention to the description of the drawings to make sure that each view is properly identified in the specification (e.g., check if a description mistakenly identifies the “right” side when it should identify the left).